 The myofascial approach to Thai Massage teaches the sen as myofascial pathways, similar to those used in Structural Integration (or Rolfing).
 This approach brings clarity and simplicity to the massage.
 This allows the practitioner to embody the practice, and invite ever-deeper levels of relaxation and healing in the receiver.

 Thai Massage is practiced on the floor.
 There is no need for oil so the receiver can remain lightly clothed.
 This makes it one of the most versatile and portable massage techniques available.
-Many of the techniques can also be incorporated into couch based massage routines.
+Many of the techniques can also be integrated into couch based massage routines.

-Students will learn a complete one and a quarter hour routine suited to general practice with healthy patients.
+Participants will learn a complete one and a quarter hour routine suited to general practice with healthy patients.

-The course also includes work on practitioner posture, breathing, rhythm, self-awareness, attention and concentration.
+The course includes work on practitioner posture, breathing, rhythm, self-awareness, attention and concentration.
 The aim is to develop a style of massage as beneficial to the giver as to the receiver.